 5. Nu Skin: Fighting famine and poverty

-Nu Skin is an American personal care products and dietary supplements company that gives back through a variety of initiatives, including a program that provides malnourished children with healthy, nutrient-rich meals.
+Nu Skin is an American personal care products and dietary supplements company that gives back through a range of initiatives.
+The company is involved in over 20 social projects and runs its own program, Nourish the Children, that provides malnourished youth with healthy, nutrient-rich meals.

-Nu Skin customers and employees can purchase meals to be distributed to famine-stricken children by nonprofits specializing in relief distribution.
-Over 750 million meals have been donated since 2002.
+Nu Skin partners with nonprofits specializing in hunger relief, and customers and employees can purchase meals to be distributed to famine-stricken children.
+Over 850 million meals have been donated since 2002.

 6. Levi’s: Listening to your people